jesuarva/Express-Router-Factory/README.md

 ```

 In the sake of simplicity, I'm omiting the second parameter this method expect, but do not worry, the behaivor of this method do not change.
-I'll cover that leter on in the [PREDEFINED MIDDLEWARE Section](#PREDEFINED-MIDDLEWARE)
+I'll cover that later on in the [PREDEFINED MIDDLEWARE Section](#PREDEFINED-MIDDLEWARE)

 ## GET_id